-- General Shepherd from Call of Duty: Modern Warfare 2, who barehandedly defeats even Captain Price, who is de facto the resident Colonel Badass and rumored to be a Time Lord.
+- General Shepherd from Call of Duty: Modern Warfare 2, who barehandedly defeats even Captain Price, who is de facto the resident Colonel Badass.

 - As problably isn't surprising for a former Colonel Badass, Commodore Blair, in Wing Commander Prophecy, qualifies.
 He even goes out on a mission with Lance Casey at one point, even though he's aboard the TCS Midway only as an observer on the ship's shake-down cruise.

 - The bodyguard units of your Generals and Princes (which includes the Generals) in the Total War games are some of the best cavalry units in the game.
 They are VERY good fighters.

 - Somewhat averted in Empire and Napoleon; they're the numerically smallest cavalry unit at full strength, and due to the fundamental shift in field warfare they're more of a (valuable) support unit.

 - In the Kingdom of Loathing, The Man is several times more powerful in every way than any other Frat Army soldier, and his opposite number The Dude is similarly stronger than the rest of the Hippie Army.

 - In Warcraft III: The Frozen Throne we get Grand Marshal Garithos, who leads the last remaints of the Alliance in Lordaeron, and can fight Balnazzar, the most powerful Demon currently in the area to a standstill, and on most occasions, win.
 He's also very fast, being a mounted unit, and in many Strategies, does all the heavy lifting while Sylvannas and Varimathras simply hide and turtle.